TanguyLallemand/epistasy-detection-smmb-aco-vns/readme.md

 In this launcher is also added explications about arguments used in call.
 It is also possible to display help using

     simu_naive.py --help

+### Pre-generated naive dataset

+Project is provided with pre-generated naive dataset.
+They can be find in data_simulated_from_class.
+This directory gather some archives, one of them contain files that need to be parsed.
+In order to automatize those steps it is possible to run ./initialization_of_simulated_datas_from_repository.sh.
+This script can be run by the installation script.

 ## Parameters